HomeCriticality / Criticality

 Ground Water Storage Tank

-Multiplying probability of failure and consequence of failure ratings together provides the overall criticality score (risk score) for a given asset, with higher scores indicating greater risk.
-Calculating criticality scores gives a structured approach for comparing risk across asset types.
-Quantifying risk for each asset type provides an informed prioritization process that not only identifies the highest risk assets, but also allows for the comparison of risk reduction options.
-The criticality of any given asset will change over time but there are also ways to reduce risk and systems should investigate which methods will work best for given assets or asset classes.
-Once a criticality score has been assigned to each asset, system staff should evaluate the data and create a prioritization framework or a risk response plan.
-The severity of the risk can also be visualized in a matrix.
-This is a useful tool for communicating asset risk to board members or community members who may not understand what a particular criticality score might mean.
-Knowing which assets are more risky or critical to the operation can aid in determining how to spend funds, where to deploy personnel resources, how to manage an individual asset or collection of assets over time, and feed into capital improvement planning decisions.
+Once a criticality score has been assigned to each asset, utility staff should evaluate the data and create a prioritization framework and a risk response plan.
+The severity of risk can also be visualized in a matrix.
+This is a useful tool for communicating asset risk to board members or community members who may not understand what a particular criticality score means.
+Knowing which assets are more critical to the operation and at higher risk of failure can aid in determining how to spend funds, where to deploy personnel resources, how to manage an individual asset or collection of assets over time, and can inform capital improvement planning decisions.